Nana Akufo-Addo administration controversies: The proposed use of the Heritage Fund to implement the free SHS education policy

-President Nana Addo Dankwa Akufo-Addo says government would fund the cost of public senior high schools (SHS) for all those who qualify for entry from the 2017/2018 academic year onward.
+President Nana Addo Dankwa Akufo-Addo stated that government would fund the cost of public senior high schools (SHS) for all those who qualify for entry from the 2017/2018 academic year onward.
 Questions as to how the ruling government would fund this policy have been raised.
 Policy Think Tank, IMANI Ghana has already questioned how the government will fund the policy.
 However, former Director-General of the Ghana Education Service, Charles Aheto-Tsegah said the government's decision to roll out the free Senior High School education policy this year is feasible but there must be some changes in the national budgetary expenditure.

-Senior minister, Minister Yaw Osafo Marfo, said the Heritage Fund which receives nine percent of the country's annual petroleum revenue will be used to sustain the program.
+Senior minister, Honourable Yaw Osafo Marfo, said the Heritage Fund which receives nine percent of the country's annual petroleum revenue will be used to sustain the program.
 Minority leader, Haruna Iddrisu disagreed saying government's decision to tap into reserved oil revenue (Heritage Fund) to finance its free senior high school (SHS) policy would be fatal for Ghana's future because it might compromise the safety of the country as it was set aside to serve as a buffer during challenging economic times.

 The President said, "By free SHS, we mean that in addition to tuition, which is already free, there will be no admission fees, no library fees, no science center fees, no computer laboratory fees, no examination fees, no utility fees.
 There will be free textbooks, free boarding and free meals and day students will get a meal at school for free.
 Free SHS will also cover agricultural, vocational and technical institutions at the high school level".